-How to read your Customer Generation electric bill
+How to read your Customer Generation and Average Demand electric bill

-If you participate in the Customer Generation Price Plan, your power bill will be like the one shown below.
-Click on any of the numbers to obtain information about the charges and main sections of your electricity bill.
+If you participate in one of SRP's demand-based solar price plans, the Customer Generation or the Average Demand price plan, your power bill will be similar to the one shown below.
+Select any of the numbers to see information about the charges and main sections of your electricity bill.

 If you have questions, please call us at the telephone number listed here.